 Teach your class the Posadas song in advance and discuss its meaning.
 Give everyone a copy of the lyrics so they can practice at home.
 Students don’t need to memorize it, they should just be familiar with the words.

 As a classroom activity, this will take you more than one class, but it will be totally worth it!
-On one class your students would make the base of the piñata and on the next class they will decorate it.
-You can’t do it all in one class since the base needs time to dry.
-On the last day of school, you can have a party in which you will break the piñata.
+You will take one class to make the base of the piñata, another class to decorate it and the last class to break it!

-This is the piñata song that people sing when they break it.
-Teach your class this song and distribute the lyrics before you start making the piñatas.
+Teach your class the piñata song and distribute the lyrics before you start making the piñatas.

 - With beginners you can use this activity to practice vocabulary like colors, classroom materials, fruits, candies and flavors.